 - ... within the laser system itself or - ... beams leaving the laser table or uncontrolled beams on the table for a limited period

-Labs have to be marked with additional warning signs & barriers can be installed
+Labs have to be marked with additional warning signs & barriers can be installed radiation can be present

 Personal safety equipment (laser goggles) has to be used